Data filtering for Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 Removing data filters from an integration

 When you remove a data filter from an integration, Aurora reevaluates the remaining filters as if the removed filter never existed.
-Aurora then replicates any data that previously didn't match the filtering criteria (but now does) into the target Amazon Redshift data warehouse.
+It then replicates any previously excluded data that now meets the criteria into the target Amazon Redshift data warehouse.
+This triggers a resynchronization of all affected tables.